-This is the wonderful group of people I had the privilege to work with in New York for my next album.
-The incredible Jeff”Tain”Watts on drums, the super talented Warren Wolf on drums, “el dueño del sabor” John Benitez on bass and my long time friend Pernell Saturnino on percussion.
-The albums is being produced by Brian Bacchus and the waves are being engineered by Fran Cathcart.
-Pic by Caroline Conejero
+I just had the privilege to work with this wonderful group of people in New York- recording my new album.
+The incredible Jeff”Tain”Watts recorded the drums, the super talented Warren Wolf on vibraphone, “el dueño del sabor” John Benitez on bass and my long time friend Pernell Saturnino on percussion.
+The albums is being produced by master producer Brian Bacchus and the waves are being engineered by Fran Cathcart.
+Pics by Caroline Conejero

 I’m very happy to announce that besides our planned concert at the Concertgebouw with Randal Corsen and Kris Berry on the 9th of Augustus, we’ll also be recording the music for the Native DSD label.
 That will be happening the week before, somewhere in the Netherlands.